Status of Corporate Governance

 Since joining PARK24 CO., LTD., Mr. Norifumi Kawakami has served as the general manager of information systems of the Group, making use of his experience working at system companies and consulting companies to promote the use of information technology in our parking and the mobility business, the building of operating systems and the improvement of business efficiency, and has dedicated himself to the growth of the Mobility Business, particularly Times CAR.
 He has knowledge of corporate management and information systems in general.

 Since joining PARK24 CO., LTD., Mr. Takao Miki has been engaged in the launch and expansion of the parking business and the transformation of its profit structure as the Business Manager of Singapore and Malaysia, which joined our Group in 2017, based on his accounting and finance skills and extensive overseas business experience.
-In addition, as a corporate planning officer, he has been promoting the planning and implementation of capital policies, financial accounting, and the launch of new businesses amidst the uncertain outlook caused by the new coronavirus disaster.
-He has insight into global business, accounting, and finance.
+He currently oversees the entire Parking Business International He is concurrently in charge of corporate planning, and has planned and executed capital policies, as well as financial accounting and new business launches including during the period of uncertainty following the COVID-19 pandemic.
+He has insight into global business, accounting, finance, and sustainability.

 Yoshimitsu Oura [Outside Director]